 They stay up-to-date with the latest treatments, medical studies, and the medical community’s latest discoveries in order to provide patient care more effectively and accurately as possible.

-A radiologist performs clinical tasks as giving flu shots, administering intravenous medication, performing skin tests, inserting intravenous catheters and taking x-rays.
+They perform clinical tasks as giving flu shots, administering intravenous medication, performing skin tests, inserting intravenous catheters, and taking x-rays.

 They must also follow the standards set forth by the American Board of Radiology (ABR) and all other professional organizations.

-They also work with all other physicians, as well as the head of the hospital department they work in to formulate treatment plans based on their findings and ensure prompt treatment is given to their patients.
+Radiologists also work with other physicians, as well as the head of the hospital department to formulate treatment plans based on their findings.

 Radiologist Job Description Sample/Example/Template

 The radiologist job description consists of the following tasks, duties, and responsibilities, with a goal to providing the highest possible quality of medical care to their patients: